Do you want to learn about bottling your homemade kombucha? Then you're in the right place!

-In my last post, I shared a tutorial on how to brew your own homemade Kombucha.
+In my last post, I shared a tutorial on how to making kombucha at home.
 We left off with me putting my brewing jar into the cabinet.
-Today, I’m going to show you how to bottle and flavor your Kombucha.
+Today, I’m going to show you how to bottle and flavor your homemade Kombucha.

 If it’s still too sweet, let it brew for a couple more days.
 If it’s too tart, you can reduce your brewing time with the next batch.Ours was pretty tart, so the batch that’s brewing now will get checked at 6 days.
 I have since read that wider jars brew faster and taller jars brew slower.
 Since our jar is pretty wide, it makes sense!